BetterWayElectronics/Py-Anti-Extractor/README.md

 The extraction is stopped by corrupting the table of contents, thus when using a decompiler like Pyinstxtractor for example it will throw a 'ValueError: embedded null character' error.

-This is not a fool proof method of protecting your PYC file, but will be sufficient enough to stop most novice users.
+This is not a fool proof method in any way shape or form, but it is an interesting concept to annoy Pyinstaller users/abusers.